f-droid/fdroidclient/README.md

 The only required tools are the Android SDK and Apache Ant.

+Once you have checked out the version you wish to build, run:

 ```
 git submodule update --init
 ./ant-prepare.sh # This runs 'android update' on the libs and the main project